 On the other side of the coin, you may have users who refuse (or are afraid) to engage.
 Now that you have communicated with them, it’s okay for the gloves to come off a bit and give the end-user a call, or if that fails, start taking defensive measures to keep the company safe.
+One such defensive measure is to have an effective blocking mechanism, such as our device trust solution.
+By not allowing a device to access your company’s sensitive apps unless the Kolide agent is present, you ensure they won’t simply carry on using the tool you’ve blocked on their personal device.
 The key here is that we didn’t assume punitive actions were necessary from the get-go, but now, it’s the only tool left.

 You might wonder if a reactive process is “too little too late.”
 In my view, it is not.
 In the vast majority of cases, the actual risks of Shadow IT are only realized much later than the initial installation of the offending app.
 Also, unless a compromise occurs, a willing employee can reverse much of the damage.
 For example, an employee that accidentally synced their work code folder to Dropbox can be admonished and asked to remove it.